 - Follow this tutorial, Converting Paper Tests to Blackboard (video, 9:21), to use a test generator to upload questions to Blackboard

 - Manually create questions by copying and pasting them into the Blackboard test one by one.
 Be sure to remove any formatting clues by using the remove formatting tool (looks like an eraser) in the text editing box

-- Follow these instructions from Blackboard Help to write questions offline in a text file and upload it into tests, surveys, and
+- Follow the Blackboard Upload Test Questions instructions to write questions offline in a text file and upload it into tests,

 - Accommodating Individual Students

 - Blackboard makes it easy to accommodate individual students by extending limits for timed assessments, changing due dates, or allowing retakes for students with connectivity issues.
 To do this, add students or a group in the test availability exceptions